panlm/panlm.github.io/docs/CLI/linux/assume-tool.md

 ^0de4c9

-## modify role for account to assume-
+## modify role for account to assume

 - (deprecated due to new SCP policy do not allow to modify WSParticipantRole's trust policy)
 - login from macbook CLI